Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/issuance-status.md

 }
 ```

-- `signature` is the signed `merkleRoot`
+- `signature` is the signed `merkleRoot`.
 - `verificationMethod` is the DID controller.

-That's all the information that we need to verify that the document has been signed with the correct private key.
-Indeed,`ethr` DID uses [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) with [Secp256k1](https://en.bitcoin.it/wiki/Secp256k1) as parameter of the elliptic curve which provides an interesting property: when we verify a signature, using the initial value (`merkleRoot`), and the signed value (`signature`) it will recover the ethereum address associated with the private key used.
-We can then compare the ethereum address from the DID document, with the ethereum address returned by the verification.
-If it matches, the signature is valid.
+That's all the information OpenAttestation uses to verify that the document has been signed with the correct private key.
+The `ethr` DID uses [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) with [Secp256k1](https://en.bitcoin.it/wiki/Secp256k1) as parameter of the elliptic curve, which provides this property: when you verify a signature, use the initial value (`merkleRoot`) and the signed value (`signature`), so that they will recover the ethereum address associated with the private key.
+Compare the ethereum address from the DID document with the ethereum address returned by the verification.
+If they match, the signature is valid.

-If you want to dig more on ECDSA, you can read this guide from [Yos Riady](https://yos.io/2018/11/16/ethereum-signatures/).
+If you want to learn more about ECDSA, read [this guide from Yos Riady](https://yos.io/2018/11/16/ethereum-signatures/).

 ### Revocation

 It's possible to revoke a DID document if a document store has been declared in its revocation block.
-You can revoke a document [using a document store](/docs/integrator-section/verifiable-document/did/revoking-document) or [with an OCSP](/docs/integrator-section/verifiable-document/did/revoking-document-ocsp).
+You can revoke a document [using a document store or an OCSP](/docs/integrator-section/verifiable-document/did/revoking-document).

-Note that if you do use revocation for `DID`, you still need to have at least one transaction with the ethereum blockchain to deploy a `documentStore`, which means `DID` flow is not free anymore.
+>**Note:** If you use revocation for `DID`, you still need to have at least one transaction with the ethereum blockchain to deploy a `documentStore`.

 ### Issuance process and verification

-To issue a document, an institution or individual :
+To issue a document, perform the following:

-- [Creates a new ethr DID](/docs/integrator-section/verifiable-document/did/create) (this action needs to be performed only once) and get the private key and the public address.
+- [Create a new ethr DID](/docs/integrator-section/verifiable-document/did/create) to get the private key and the public address.

+    Perform this action only once.

-- Adds the DID address and controller into the document (before wrapping).
+- Add the DID address and controller into the document before wrapping.

-- Wraps a document and get a `merkleRoot`.
+- Wrap a document and get a `merkleRoot`.

 - Sign the `merkleRoot` using the private key.
 The signature must be appended into the wrapped document.

-- The wrapped document can be shared to the recipients.
+- Share the wrapped document with the recipients.

-An OpenAttestation verifier:
+An OpenAttestation verifier will perform the following:

-- Retrieves the ethereum address associated with the DID identifier and DID controller from the document.
+- Retrieve the ethereum address associated with the DID identifier and DID controller from the document.
-- Retrieves the ethereum used to sign the merkle root.
+- Retrieve the ethereum used to sign the `merkleRoot`.
-- Makes sure both addresses match.
+- Make sure both addresses match.